Optional enrichment

 Retention

-- Identified person records (identity graph D1) — retained for 90 days after last signal update, then auto-scrubbed (
+- Enriched person records — retained for 90 days after last signal update, then auto-scrubbed (

 email,phonehashes nulled; session data preserved anonymized). - Hashed identifiers in Analytics Engine — retained per your tenant's event retention (default: indefinite; configurable per plan).